standards-hub/test/CONTRIBUTING.md

 ##### 1.1.2.- Create a New Issue

-- Before creating a new issue, search the Project View to avoid duplicates.
+- Before creating a new issue, search the **FOCUS WG <a href="https://github.com/orgs/FinOps-Open-Cost-and-Usage-Spec/projects/5/views/2" target="_blank">Project View</a> to avoid duplicates.
-- Use the provided GitHub Issues Templates for:
+- Use the provided GitHub <a href="https://github.com/FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/issues/new/choose" target="_blank">Issues Templates</a> for:
   - **Feedback (Use Case)**: Submit new use cases based on FinOps.
   - **Editorial/Bug**: Report issues other than feedback, like feature requests, editorial changes, or bug fixes.
   - **Other**: For miscellaneous issues.